This web-based training course for people managing matrix teams will:

-Outline actions organizations should take before adopting a matrix structure.
+- Outline the actions organizations should take before adopting a matrix structure.

-Offer best practices for negotiating on behalf of the direct reports.
+- Offer best practices for negotiating on behalf of their direct reports.

 This short course is designed for people who will manage or currently manage teams in a matrix structure.
 The program discusses best practices to follow before adopting the structure and characteristics that tip the scales toward success for people operating in this environment.
 Additionally, the course identifies the types of meetings managers may wish to hold, information they should share and solicit, and skills for negotiating on behalf of their team members.